avuorinen/avuorinen.github.io/_posts/2016-01-24-cmake-basics.md

 CMake is cross-platform make tool that generates project files for target develop environment.

-CMake uses *CMakeLists.txt* files for the project files.
+CMake uses *CMakeLists.txt* files for the project file generation.

 ## Folder Structure